 Consider using superfoods and lifestyle changes to create a holistic approach to your well-being.
 You can always talk with your doctor about potential changes before trying anything new if you’re curious about how they could interact with your health history.

 If you enjoyed this article, check out our other posts about plant-based superfoods such as cacao powder, ashwagandha, sacha inchi oil, pili nuts, and sea moss powder.
-You can also find out whether fermented foods can be considered as superfoods and whether olives are superfoods.
+You can also find out whether fermented foods, olives, blueberries, or soy can be considered as superfoods.